rust-lang/book/nostarch/chapter05.md

 }
 ```

-Calculating the area of a rectangle specified by separate width and height
+Listing 5-8: Calculating the area of a rectangle specified by separate width
-variables
+and height variables

 Now, run this program using `cargo run`: